-Migraines affect more than 37 million people in the United States, with almost 5 million of them experiencing a migraine at least once a month.
-Researchers in Russia found that migraines and your circulation could be the cause, rather than being the nervous system.
+37 million people in the United States have migraines, and 5 million of them have them once a month.
+Researchers in Russia found that your circulation could be the cause, rather than the nervous system.

 Migraines and Your Circulation

-Russian scientists from various universities and research facilities found that their participants who suffered from migraines had more vascular reactivity than those who did not have migraines.
-This activity is a result of their arterial walls being constricted more often.
+Russian scientists found that participants who suffered from migraines had more vascular reactivity than those who did not have migraines.
+This activity is a result of frequent arterial wall constriction.

 For the study, researchers gathered 73 people who suffer from migraines and 71 people who do not–all about 35 years old.
-The researchers focused on the cardiovascular system rather than the nervous system, which was previously associated with migraines.
+The researchers focused on the cardiovascular system rather than the nervous system.
+Previously scientists associated the nervous system with migraines.

 The researchers monitored vascular activity by using s system called imaging photoplethysmography.
 According to Alexei Kamshilin, the senior researcher at ITMO University, “…It can help us determine the difference in pulsation of the arteries which fill the brain with blood, and perhaps diagnose migraine” by monitoring “subtle shifts invisible to our eyes…with an ordinary camera and then processed with special software.”

-Just as a warm body gives off signals to a thermal camera in a cold environment, blood flowing through the body gives a different light reflection.
+Just as a warm body shows up on a thermal camera, blood flowing through the body gives a light reflection.

 Generally, a migraine affects only one-half of the brain at a time.
 Sometimes it stays on one side, but other times it will start on one side of the brain, and move to the other.